Counter Logic Gaming: Super Smash Bros.

-Former divisions

 Call of Duty

 On December 2, 2015, Counter Logic Gaming announced that they had expanded into Call of Duty, after buying the roster of Anthony "Methodz" Zinni, Michael "Blfire" Glushenok, Aaron "CMPLX" Vetelino, and Tyler "FeLony" Johnson from Denial eSports.

 The team's primary goal was participation in Stage 1 of the 2016 Call of Duty World League (CWL), to which end they attended the North American Pro Division Offline Qualifier.
 There, losses to Team EnVyUs and Team Kaliber would force CLG to attempt qualification in a second online stage.
 The team was one of four to qualify online, and secure a spot in the 2016 CWL.